aaimio/logicful-templates/docs/README.md

 ></amp-img>
 ```

-You could even write an abstraction over the `<Custom>` component to provide better type hinting for the next person consuming your component.
+You could write an abstraction over the `<Custom>` component to provide better type hinting for the next person consuming your component.
 For example:

 ```TS
 import { Custom } from 'logicful-templates';